hugomflavio/actel/README.md

 **3. residency()**

-  The residency() analysis is still under construction.
-Keep an eye out for updates!
+  The first version of the residency() analysis is already out in the development version.
+Try it out!

 ## Unlock actel's full potential